-Underfloor heating is the cheapest and most efficient way to heat a room especially in large areas with high ceilings.
-The floor warming is only gentle but over a large area the heating system is not having to work as hard to heat the room.
+Underfloor heating is the cheapest and most efficient way to heat a room, especially in large areas with high ceilings.
+The floor warming is only gentle but over a large area, the heating system is not having to work as hard to heat the room.
 The floor is also the warmest area with the ceiling being the coldest area so the heat is where it needs to be and not being wasted up at ceiling level.

-Typical central heating systems rely on radiators to heat areas, Radiators can only spread there heat from a relatively small surface area in comparison to underfloor heating systems so have to reach a far greater temperature to effectively heat a room.
+Typical central heating systems rely on radiators to heat areas, Radiators can only spread their heat from a relatively small surface area in comparison to underfloor heating systems so have to reach a far greater temperature to effectively heat a room.
 This is especially true in a large room with high ceilings or poor insulation.
-Because the heat from a radiator rises directly upward from the radiator toward the ceiling and then slowly works its way via convection current around the room and then back towards the radiator the heat is not spread evenly around the room creating an inefficient heating system in comparison to under floor heating systems.
+Because the heat from a radiator rises directly upward from the radiator toward the ceiling and then slowly works its way via convection current around the room and then back towards the radiator the heat is not spread evenly around the room creating an inefficient heating system in comparison to underfloor heating systems.

-Underfloor heating has been used since roman times to heat commercial and domestic buildings, Today’s modern systems provide unquestionably the most reliable, luxurious and cost effective heating for both domestic and commercial buildings.
+Underfloor heating has been used since roman times to heat commercial and domestic buildings, Today’s modern systems provide unquestionably the most reliable, luxurious, and cost-effective heating for both domestic and commercial buildings.
 Whether for use as the primary heat source or simple floor warming, Living Heat Ltd provides several different Underfloor Heating systems for use under virtually any floor covering.
 Providing exact installation and running costs for each system will greatly depend upon the system installed, insulation used, floor covering fitted along with other variables, To try and provide a general guide on the running and installation costs we feel it more appropriate to do this in comparison to gas central heating and water underfloor heating, rather than providing an unrealistic or specific monetary cost.

 Electric Underfloor Heating, (UFH) Verses Gas Central Heating, (GSH).